 South Africa Surf Tours is based in the Overberg, in the Western Cape region of South Africa.
 Our guided surf and bodyboarding trips, however, extend all along the coast.
 Our ultimate goal is to ensure our visitors are in the right place, at the right time- never missing a wave.

 Depending on the conditions during your stay, your surfing preferences and ability level- we visit a variety of surf spots.
 Some of the waves we visit are world renowned, others are lesser known, but equally impressive.
-Read below for some more information on a few of the spots we frequent with our guests.
+Read below for some more information on a few of the spots we frequent with our guests, and some of the best surf spots in South Africa.
 Surfing South Africa has never been better.

 Cape Town surfing = Waves, waves, and more waves.
 Cape Town is littered with waves.
 It has world class picture perfect A-Frame beach breaks, wedges a plenty, slabs that will leave some marks on your underwear and point breaks that will have you weak in the knees.